Stellar kinematics of dwarf galaxies from multi-epoch spectroscopy: application to Triangulum II: Data

-Figure \ref{fig:tri2_isochrone} shows the location of our final sample of member stars on a color-magnitude diagram as compared to all the stars within the Tri~II half light radius after a star-galaxy separation cut observed by the Subaru/Hyper Suprime-Cam \citep[HSC;][]{HSC_cite} and Pan-STARRS1 \citep{pan-starrs1_cite}, the isochrone parameters are taken from \cite{carlin2017}.
-In Figures \ref{fig:proper_motion}, \ref{fig:vel_feh}, and \ref{fig:tri2_isochrone}, we indicate the locations of the binary star ({\it Star46}) and another member, referred to as {\it Star31} (or MIC2016-31) in this analysis, with black markers of different shapes. {\it Star31} is specifically marked because of its uncertainty as a member in \cite{kirby2017} (also called {\it Star31} in their work).
-Its membership is brought into question due to it being (1) far from the the galactic center, (2) the most metal rich star in the sample (to the point of driving Tri~II's [Fe/H] dispersion), and (3) the only star whose velocity is $>1\sigma$ from the galaxy mean velocity.
+Figure \ref{fig:tri2_isochrone} shows the location of our final sample of member stars on a color-magnitude diagram compared to all the stars within the Tri~II half light radius after a star-galaxy separation cut observed by the Subaru/Hyper Suprime-Cam \citep[HSC;][]{HSC_cite} and Pan-STARRS1 \citep{pan-starrs1_cite}.
+The isochrone parameters and the half-light radius ($r_h = $2.5\arcmin) are taken from \cite{carlin2017}.
+In Figures \ref{fig:proper_motion}, \ref{fig:vel_feh}, and \ref{fig:tri2_isochrone}, we indicate the locations of the binary star ({\it Star46}) and another member, called {\it Star31} (or MIC2016-31) in this analysis, with black markers of different shapes. {\it Star31} is specifically marked because of its uncertainty as a member in \cite{kirby2017} (also called {\it Star31} in their work).
+Its membership is brought into question due to it being (1) far from the galactic center, (2) the most metal rich star in the sample (to the point of driving Tri~II's [Fe/H] dispersion), and (3) the only star whose velocity is $>1\sigma$ from the galaxy mean velocity.
 However, the now available {\it Gaia} eDR3 indicate its proper motion is consistent with Tri~II, bolstering its case as a member.